designforliterature/web/README.md

 The backend will eventually consist of a distributed queue (e.g., `Kafka`) feeding into various processes--some of them implemented in `Storm`.

-### Demo Wishlist
-- Create catalog items (done)
-- Upload content for catalog items for Catullus and Iliad (done)
-- Search catalog (done)
-- Read content with table of content navigation (done)
-- Sign-in and signup (done)
-- Annotate content -- simple and complex annotation, citation, dictionary lookup
-- libraries with permissions, users, catalogs and content copies, etc.
-  (not necessary for demo but would be nice: libraries are distributed (library comm protocol))